Black Friday and Cyber Monday have pretty much run their course. Now all you have to do is wait for the orders. If only it were that easy, right?

 - Add Live Chat to your site for the Holidays — great way to close a sale!

-- If you have any discounts or specials get them ready to go so you easily announce them according to your advertising schedule.
-For social media sites having an eye catching graphic noting your deals will help your update get noticed.
+- For social media sites having an eye catching graphic noting your deals will help your update get noticed.
 Due to Facebook’s latest change in how streams are viewed cool graphics are even more important.
-Think visual when you think Facebook!
+Think visual when you think social media!

 - Stop right now and go through your inventory, supplies (packing, office) and of course business cards to make sure you have enough of everything on hand through the end of the year.